Search engine algorithms are meant to be your friends – not your enemies. This holds true when considering SEO for education websites.

 There are also a few tools that can be helpful for checking in on your school’s SEO health.
 On the technical front, you can use tools like Beam Us Up or Screaming Frog’s SEO spider tool to evaluate the indexability of your pages.
 You also may want to regularly perform some of the tests mentioned earlier in this blog to assess your site loading speed, your website’s mobile-friendliness, and more.

-With the integral role that search visibility plays in student recruitment today, SEO should always be at the forefront of inbound marketing for schools.
+With the integral role that search visibility plays in student recruitment today, SEO for education websites should always be at the forefront of inbound marketing for schools.
 And while you can never fully know how Google’s mysterious algorithms work, there are plenty of resources, tools, and intel to help you to make your website as prominent as possible to those that are researching schools online.